 - Online: You can also request repeat prescriptions via our secure online form

-Please be aware, that emails will only be checked once a day - for anything urgent please contact the Surgery directly.
+Please be aware that messages will only be checked once a day - for anything urgent please contact the Surgery directly.

 You can also register for the NHS Wales App, where you are able to request repeat prescriptions.
 Please ask Dispensary Staff for further details.